fabianvf/apb-migration-buide/README.md

 ### Ansible logic
 There will be some changes required to your Ansible playbooks/roles/tasks.

+#### Idempotence

+One major conceptual difference between the APB model and the Operator model, is that APBs are meant to run `provision` once, while operators constantly reconcile to ensure that the state of the cluster matches the state that the user requested.

+This means that you will need to ensure that your playbooks are idempotent, and can be run repeatedly with the same parameters without causing an error.

+#### Service Bundle contract and meta variables
+Ansible Operator does not respect the Service Bundle contract that exists between APBs and the Ansible Service Broker.
+The following variables will not be passed in by the Ansible Operator:

+- `cluster`: Operators ideally work on both Kubernetes and OpenShift, so any uses of openshift-specific resources should handle errors and fallback
+- `_apb_plan_id`: Operators have no concept of a plan
+- `_apb_service_class_id`: This concept is replaced by the group/version/kind specified in your CRD
+- `_apb_service_instance_id`: This concept is replaced by `meta.name`, the name of the Custom Resource created by the user requesting the action.
+- `_apb_last_requesting_user`: There is no analogue to this.
+- `_apb_provision_creds`: There is no analogue to this
+- `_apb_service_binding_id`: This concept is replaced by the `meta.name` of a `<kind>Binding` resource
+- `namespace`

+Instead, the Ansible Operator will pass in a field called `meta`, which contains the `name` and `namespace` of the Custom Resource that the user created.

 #### asb_encode_binding
 This module will not be present in the Ansible Operator base image.
 In order to save credentials after a successful provision, you will need to create a `secret` in Kubernetes, and update the status of your custom resource so that people can find it.
-For example, if we have the following Custom Resource:
+For example, if we have the following Custom Resource group/version/kind:

 ```yaml
 version: v1alpha1